jquorning/Sigrid/README.md

 # TBA
-TBA is the working title of this new programming language
+TBA is the working title of the new TBA programming language